annsonn/dungeon-fighter-ar/README.md

 The application is built ontop of an experimental version of `three.ar.js` - https://github.com/google-ar/three.ar.js As well as experimental version of the popular VR framework `AFrame` - https://github.com/chenzlabs/aframe-ar

+To demo the project, import it into `Glitch` - http://glitch.com and go to the live page on your mobile device.

 Click `Show` in the header to see your app live.
 Updates to your code will instantly deploy and update live.